SEASON 29 | OCTOBER 2016

 14/48: The World’s Quickest Theater Festival

-Two performances each night 7:30pm and 10pm.
-Each night features seven different, brand-new plays.
+Two performances each night, each night features seven different, brand-new plays.

 Nearly 50 Austin actors, playwrights, directors, designers and musicians will make 14 world-premiere plays in 48 hours.